emmz3230/Routing-Controller-Doc/docs/Creating-Instanes-of-classes-from-action-params.md

 }).listen(3000);
 ```

-Now, when you parse your action params, if you have specified a class, routing-controllers will create you a class of that instance with the data sent by a user:
+Now, when you parse your action params, if you have specified a class, routing-controllers create you a class of that instance with the data sent by a user:

 ```
 export class User {